trkwork17/centralApiDocs/Writerside/topics/API-quickstart.md

       "arrivalDateTime": "2023-12-25T10:45:00",
       "flightDuration": "1H 5Min",
       "bookingClass": "G"
     }
   ]
 }
 ```

 ## Response Handling

-Explain how to handle the API responses, including parsing JSON data and handling errors.
+* When interacting with the Central API, it's crucial to understand how to handle the responses effectively.
+Here's a
+  guide on handling API responses:

 * Response